Natpe Thunai

-Natpe Thunai is a 2019 Indian Tamil-language sports film directed by D. Parthiban Desingu in his directorial debut, while Sreekanth Vasrp and Devesh Jeyachandran wrote the story, screenplay and dialogues.
-Produced by Sundar C and Khushbu under the banner Avni Movies, the film stars Hiphop Tamizha, Harish Uthaman, newcomer Anagha and Karu Pazhaniappan alongside actors Shah Ra, Pandiarajan and Kausalya.
+Natpe Thunai is a 2019 Indian Tamil-language sports drama film directed by D. Parthiban Desingu in his directorial debut, while Sreekanth Vasrp and Devesh Jeyachandran wrote the story, screenplay and dialogues.
+Produced by Sundar C and Khushbu under the banner Avni Movies, the film stars Adhi of Hiphop Tamizha, newcomer Anagha, Karu Pazhaniappan and Harish Uthaman, alongside actors Shah Ra, Pandiarajan and Kausalya.
 It is based on the sport of field hockey.

 This is the second film of Adhi as a lead male actor, after Meesaya Murukku (2017).
 Apart from acting he also scored the music, while Aravinnd Singh and Fenny Oliver handled the cinematography and editing respectively.
-The film released on 4 April 2019, to mixed reviews but became a box office success.
+The film released on 4 April 2019.
 In 2021, it was remade in Telugu as A1 Express.
-Adhi was retained as the music director for the Telugu remake too.

 Plot

 Prabhakaran is a happy-go-lucky youngster in Pondicherry whose only ambition is to move to France.
 To that end, he goes to Karaikal, where he falls in love with Deepa, a hockey player.
 Through her, he comes in contact with Shanmugam, a kindhearted retired military man who is the coach of the local hockey team.

 A corporate is after the ground where Shanmugam's players practice, and they are aided by the local politician Harichandran.
 By filing a RTI petition about the company, Shanmugam learns about the corporation's plan to build a factory in the ground which will pollute the nearby rivers and harm the nearby villagers.
 Now to save the ground from the corporate and Harichandran, Shanmugam's students should play with the Pondicherry hockey team and win the match.
 While selecting the hockey players for his team, he learns that Prabha was the 2012 Junior World Cup Indian hockey team captain who was banned for three years.
 When Shanmugam asks Prabha to join their hockey team and help them win the match, he refuses and narrates his past and his reasons for leaving hockey.